happyfish100/libshmcache/README.md

     recycle more than one valid (not expired) hash/KV entries

 other features are:
-  * allocate value buffer segement incrementally as need, controled by this config parameter: segment_size
+  * allocate value buffer segment incrementally as need, controlled by this config parameter: segment_size
   * supply perfect stats info: counters for set, get and delete, memory recycle stats, lock stats etc.